ZoeyVid/ZoeyVid-Bot/README.md

-# ZoeyVidHandy-Bot
+# ZoeyVid-Bot

-The Bot of the ZoeyVidHandy Discord Server!
+The Bot of the ZoeyVid Discord Server!